 “We’re coming out of a pandemic right now, the same pandemic that crippled airlines for nearly a year,” said lead negotiator Tony Gibson.
 “And, despite all that, our members at Spirit didn’t give up anything.
 This contract will make the Spirit workplace better – and only better.
 There are no concessions in this agreement.”

 “This strong contract is a win for our hard-working members who have had to weather a lot during the COVID-19 pandemic.
-They stood strong, and this contract rewards that hard work and dedication with provisions like higher wages and respect in the workplace,” said Richard Johnsen, IAM Chief of Staff to the International President.
+They stood strong, and this contract rewards that hard work and dedication with provisions like higher wages and respect in the workplace,” said Richie Johnsen, IAM Chief of Staff to the International President.
 “I want to thank the staff at District 141 and each and every member of the negotiations committee who stood strong for this good contract.”